-- The number of destinations reachable represents the total destinations accessible from EJ flagged TAZ to every other TAZ. - To get the average weighted destinations per 1000 persons only EJ population residing within the EJ areas are considered. - 2.
-For all other projects
+- The number of destinations reachable represents the total destinations accessible from EJ flagged TAZ to every other TAZ. - To get the average weighted destinations per 1000 persons only EJ population residing within the EJ areas are considered.

 The change in average access to weighted destinations per 1000 persons for Environmental Justice (EJ) population is not measured for freight and rail projects.